Upgrade Visa® Card with Cash Rewards review

 As a side note, this is an excellent illustration of why making the minimum payment on a credit card balance can doom you to years and years of debt.
 Also, keep in mind that, in addition to saving you a ton in interest charges, the Upgrade Card line of credit balance won't count against your credit utilization ratio during the two years you're paying off that loan.
 Twenty-eight years is a long time to have such a chunk of debt raising your ratio should you go the traditional credit card route.

 Upgrade Card also saves money by eliminating many of the fees you might find with some credit cards.
 There are no balance transfer fees, foreign transaction fees or annual fees.

 Although the Upgrade Visa® Card with Cash Rewards can be a good choice for many people, it does have some downsides.

 While money from a credit line can be transferred to a bank account, it can't be accessed from an ATM.
 That eliminates the possibility of instant access to cash from your credit line although that could be a benefit in deterring some impulse spending and it means you don't have to think about cash advance fees.

 Another drawback to the Upgrade Card is that it doesn't appear to be widely available to those with no credit history.
 While the card is available to those with low credit scores or bankruptcy on their record, young adults and others managing their money for the first time will need to look elsewhere to establish their credit.

-Neither card charges an annual fee, and neither offers a rewards program.
-However, you will pay a late fee on late payments with the Capital One® Platinum, and there is a cash advance fee for the card as well.
+Neither card charges an annual fee.
+However, you will pay a late fee on late payments with the Capital One Platinum, and there is a cash advance fee for the card as well.
 With the Upgrade Card, there is no fee to withdraw cash from your credit line to your bank account.